Iran's Rouhani says time for resolving nuclear dispute limited

 "The world must also use this period of time and this opportunity that our people created in this election.
 We will also use this opportunity.
 God willing, I am hopeful we can, step by step, solve this problem."

-Western countries in particular object to Iran's uranium enrichment programme and fear it may be developing a capacity to build nuclear weapons.
-Iran says the programme is purely peaceful and designed to meet its energy needs.
+Western countries in particular object to Iran's uranium enrichment program and fear it may be developing a capacity to build nuclear weapons.
+Iran says the program is purely peaceful and designed to meet its energy needs.

 Rouhani, who succeeded Mahmoud Ahmadinejad, a conservative known for his bellicose rhetoric on the international stage, has pledged moderation in Iran's foreign and domestic policies and called for "constructive interaction" with the world.